 Increasingly in demand on the podium, Chan has conducted l’Orchestre Dijon Bourgogne in France; the student orchestras at New York’s Juilliard and Mannes conservatories; at the Pacific Music Festival in Sapporo, Japan; and at Musique et Vin au Clos Vougeot, where the festival orchestra comprises musicians from the Metropolitan Opera, the Berlin Philharmonic, and all of the top orchestras in Paris.
 This season, his guest conducting engagements include his first appearances with Belgium’s l’Orchestre Philharmonique Royal de Liège and the Malta Philharmonic, and a return to l’Orchestre Dijon Bourgogne.

 In addition to his concert appearances, Chan is active as an entrepreneur and creative director.
 In 2008, combining his interest in wine with his passion for music, he co-founded the Musique et Vin au Clos Vougeotfestival in Burgundy,France.
 As artistic director of the festival, which pairs wine tastings with music, he has overseen its growth from a small, intimate gathering to a two-week extravaganza attracting many of the biggest names in classical music, such as Yo-Yo Ma, Joyce DiDonato, Jean-Yves Thibaudet, Matthew Polenzani, Emmanuel Pahud, Menahem Pressler, Cho-Liang Lin, Gary Hoffman, Marlis Petersen, and Ildar Abdrazakov.
-He is currently involved in the creation of a new cultural festival in the Xian province of China.

 A native of San Diego, Chan began his musical education at the age of four.
 After winning prizes at the Tchaikovsky and Indianapolis international violin competitions, he made his New York debut in 1995 at Avery Fisher Hall, and his Carnegie Hall debut in 2003, performing the Brahms Double Concerto with the MET Orchestra.
 A student of Dorothy DeLay, Hyo Kang, and Michael Tseitlin, he received his bachelor’s degree from Harvard University and his master’s from the Juilliard School.
 He is currently on the faculty of both Juilliard and the Mannes School of Music, and lives in the New York City area with his wife, violinist Catherine Ro, and their children Annalise, Micah, and Arianna.